LeanKit-Labs/autohost/README.md

 {
 	static: './public', // where to host static resources from
 	resources: './resource', // where to load resource modules from
+	modules: [], // list of npm resource modules to load
 	port: 8800, // what port to host at
 	allowedOrigin: 'leankit.com', // used to filter incoming web socket connections based on origin
 	apiPrefix: '/api', // allows you to change the prefix for resource action URLs